 Top Clarifying Shampoos For Natural Hair[amazon_link asins=’B0089NVH5W,B00L9JCZAY,B06WVCR9HS,B005E0D7XS’ template=’ProductCarousel’ store=’seriouslynatu-20′ marketplace=’US’ link_id=’c4aed9f2-e7fe-4b25-8777-66c6a30638d6′]

 Enlist the help of the Pre Poo

 Pre-poo: a treatment done BEFORE shampooing your hair to help against hair stripping by shampoos and to aid in detangling.

-The pre poo is the first step in proper hair moisturization.
+The pre poo is the first step in proper hair moisturization in women hair care.
 A pre poo also helps with detangling so the sessions are shorter and more productive.
 The best pre-poos are are usually natural ingredients like oils, creams and some fruits that are beneficial to hair health, such as avocado.
 Pre-pooing is very helpful if you constantly have to battle with your hair while detangling it due to a dry or brittle texture.